fbpx

 Mike — Yeah, thanks.
 I had a lot of fun this year and I really wanted to do something different, so then came the nocturnes.
 A lot of people were asking why I started doing Nocturnes and to be honest, I don’t really remember.
 Perhaps I was inspired by Bill Anton and Frank Tenny Johnson.
 Nocturns are beautiful, and all kinds of amazing painters were doing these really nice works back in the day so I decided to try some for myself.
 All of that hidden beauty in the night skies above us but we can’t really see it with the naked eye. that’s where technology and time-lapse photography comes in.

 We might see hints of the galaxy in the night sky but most of it is hidden…and those colors!
-That’s why I’ve been teaching a class called “The hidden beauty of nocturnal paintings” because it literally is all the hidden stuff that’s in the sky that you don’t see that’s above our eyes all the time.
+That’s why I’ve been teaching a class called “The hidden beauty of Nocturnal Paintings” because it literally is all the hidden stuff that’s in the sky that you don’t see that’s above our eyes all the time.
 I just figure out the colors of those night sky themes and make them bright enough to have an effect of lighting and color on the landscape, then you just kind of apply it likewise.

-Mike Hernandez – Mastering How to Paint Water and Rocks en Plein Air
+Mike Hernandez – Plein Air Gouache Workshop